 Volunteer Programs Manager

-Megan manages the organization’s Volunteer Programming which includes the Great American Cleanup, Corporate Volunteer Events, and our Adopt-A-Spot Program.
+Megan manages the organization’s Volunteer Programming which includes the Great American Cleanup and Corporate Sponsored Events.
 She is responsible for organizing cleanup events for KCB and for helping community groups plan and execute strategic Great American Cleanup events during cleanup season.
+She also manages the website, social media, and communications for KCB.

 Arts Program Manager